 It makes looking for a house easier.
 I find myself not-so-picky and know that so much of what I am looking at are just comforts, not necessities.

 I don’t care what the countertops look like.
 I don’t care if there is wallpaper.
 Those things don’t make or break a home.

 I know that home is right here with me at the beginning and end of each day, in the people that I love and share my life with.
 The people who join me in whatever place we choose to live are my home.
 It’s not the place, it’s the people that make home what it is.

 The sun sets, little feet run around trying to avoid bedtime.
 The kids rub their eyes; I curl up with one kid asking for me to sing songs while the other reads until her eyes can’t stay open any longer.

-We listen to the waves lap against shore and the leaves rustle in the breeze.
+We listen to the waves lap against the shore and the leaves rustle in the breeze.
 Sometimes the rain falls, lulling us all to sleep.

 This place we are now is not the house we will live in, but it is home today because it’s where we all are – together, beginning and ending our days with the same love as we had yesterday and the same love as we’ll have tomorrow.

-I will carry this with me always now, knowing that home could be a tent on a camping trip or a transitional cottage on a lake, or a little ranch house in Florida or an old farmhouse in New York.
+I will carry this with me always now, knowing that home could be a tent on a camping trip or a transitional cottage on a lake or a little ranch house in Florida, or an old farmhouse in New York.
 Home is where I am with my family and will go where we go.